ICSM/pgmuvi/paper.md

 This is especially true for data from space-based telescopes, which are often limited in their lifetime, and thus the amount of data that can be collected. -->

 A particular challenge in astronomy is handling heterogeneous, multiwavelength data [@VanderPlas2015].
-Data must often be combined from a wide variety of instruments, telecsopes or surveys, and so the systematics or noise properties of different datasets can vary widely.
+Data must often be combined from a wide variety of instruments, telescopes or surveys, and so the systematics or noise properties of different datasets can vary widely.
 In addition, by combining multiple wavelengths, we can gain a better understanding of the physical processes that are driving the variability of the object.
 For example, some variability mechanisms differ across wavelength only in amplitude (e.g. eclipsing binaries), while others may vary in phase (e.g. pulsating stars) or even period (e.g. multiperiodic systems).
 Thus, it is important to be able to combine data from multiple wavelengths in a way that is able to account for these differences.